kgj-0x64/meact.js/react-lab/sharing-state.md

 ## Lift the state up

 Sometimes, _you want the state of two or more components to always change together_.
 To do it, remove the relevant state from them, **move it to their closest common parent**, and then pass it down to them via props.
-Finally, pass the event handlers down so that the children can change the parent’s state.
+Finally, pass the event handlers down so that the children can change the parent's state.

 That is, when you want to coordinate two components, move their state to their common parent.
-[This is known as lifting state up, and it’s one of the most common things you will do writing React code.](https://react.dev/learn/sharing-state-between-components)
+[This is known as lifting state up, and it's one of the most common things you will do writing React code.](https://react.dev/learn/sharing-state-between-components)

 ## Move the state down